delight-im/PHP-Auth/README.md

 Only in the very rare case that you need access to your cookies from JavaScript, pass `true` as the third argument to the constructor.
 This is optional and the default is `false`.
 There is almost always a *better* solution than enabling this, however.

-If your web server is behind a proxy server and `$_SERVER['REMOTE_ADDR']` only contains the proxy's IP address, you must pass the user's real IP address to the constructor in the fourth argument.
+If your web server is behind a proxy server and `$_SERVER['REMOTE_ADDR']` only contains the proxy’s IP address, you must pass the user’s real IP address to the constructor in the fourth argument.
 The default is `null`.

 Should your database tables for this library need a common prefix, e.g. `my_users` instead of `users` (and likewise for the other tables), pass the prefix (e.g. `my_`) as the fifth parameter to the constructor.
 This is optional and the prefix is empty by default.